 John Douglas obtained his Ph.D. in Civil and Environmental Engineering (Engineering Seismology) in 2001, following a B.Sc.
 Hons (First Class) degree in Mathematics (both from Imperial College London).
-Since June 2015 Dr Douglas is a Chancellor's Fellow at the University of Strathclyde working in the fields of seismic hazard and risk evaluation.
+Dr Douglas is a senior lecturer at the University of Strathclyde working in the fields of seismic hazard and risk evaluation, including as a expert consultant for large infrastructure projects (eg nuclear power plants).
 Previously (2004-2015) he was a senior engineering seismologist at BRGM (French Geological Survey).
-He is an associate editor of the Bulletin of the Seismological Society of America, the Bulletin of Earthquake Engineering and Earthquake Spectra.
+He is an associate editor of the Bulletin of the Seismological Society of America and the Bulletin of Earthquake Engineering.
 From 2009 to 2014 he was a visiting professor at the Earthquake Engineering Research Centre, University of Iceland.
 In 2010, he was awarded his accreditation to supervise research (Habilitation à diriger des recherches) in seismology by the University of Grenoble.
 He won the French Association for Earthquake Engineering Young Researcher Prize in 2011.